davletovb/davletovb.github.io/index.md

 Data Scientist | ML | NLP | AI
 ------------------------------------

-My portfolio includes a diverse range of innovative projects.
-From forecasting the Air Quality Index to creating a tool that leverages NLP and ML to match Twitter users.
+My portfolio includes a diverse range of innovative projects, from forecasting the Air Quality Index to creating a tool that leverages NLP and ML to match Twitter users.
 I've also built a Machine Learning-based system that utilizes Reddit posts and comments to answer product-related questions.
-In addition to these, I've developed an AI assistant for messaging platforms, and a bot designed to help users practice English through tests.
+In addition, I've developed an AI assistant for messaging platforms, and a bot designed to help users practice English through tests.

-🧠 Currently my passion for learning and problem-solving is channeled into the development of [AImpact](https://github.com/davletovb/simulation-app), an interactive simulation game that combines decision-making, societal management, and AI assistance.
-AImpact offers a unique blend of entertainment and education, providing insights into political decision-making processes while engaging users in a dynamic virtual environment.
+🧠 Currently my passion for learning and problem-solving is channeled into the development of [AImpact](https://github.com/davletovb/simulation-app), a dive into the world of political strategy game, inviting players to step into the shoes of a national leader, guided by an AI assistant.
+This simulation game challenges players to balance the nuanced demands of different demographic groups, craft impactful policies, and respond to challenging narratives.
 📝  [Journal](https://behruz.me/journal): notes and updates about my ongoing projects
 🌍  Location: Ontario, Canada
 🖥️  Portfolio: [github](https://github.com/davletovb)